harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-web-app-stop.md

 ![Azure Web App Stop](./static/images/azure-web-app-stop.png)

 ## Use cases

-- Azure web app stop determines the resilience of a web application to unplanned halts (or stops).
+Azure web app stop
+- Determines the resilience of a web application to unplanned halts (or stops).
-- It determines the resilience based on how quickly and efficiently the application recovers from the failure by re-routing the traffic to a different instance on the same application service.
+- Determines the resilience based on how quickly and efficiently the application recovers from the failure by re-routing the traffic to a different instance on the same application service.

-**Note**
+:::note
 - Kubernetes > 1.16 is required to execute this fault.
-- Adequate Azure access is required to start and stop the web applications.
+- Appropriate Azure access to start and stop the web applications.
 - The target Azure web application should be in the running state.
 - Use Azure [ file-based authentication ](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) to connect to the instance using Azure GO SDK.
 To generate the auth file, run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
 - Kubernetes secret should contain the auth file created in the previous step in the `CHAOS_NAMESPACE`.
 Below is a sample secret file: